petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

   working copy of the repo.
 - Stage: Add files to a commit.

-Using GitHub pull requests is outside the scope of this article.
-For many projects,
-it will make sense to have all collaborators simply commit to the main branch and continue to clean things up as you go.

 ### Pushing the PDF to the Calkit Cloud

 The default behavior of DVC is to not save